Born: 1915, Easton, Suffolk.

 Mother: Frances Lankester (nee Rumsey), born 1879, 87, Post House, Wethersfield, Essex.

-In 1940, Bury St. Edmunds, Suffolk, George married Marjorie Constance Poacher, born 1914, Plomesgate, Suffolk – daughter of George James Poacher and Mary Elizabeth Poacher (nee Scarcliffe), of Little Glemham, Suffolk.
+In 1940, Bury St. Edmunds, Suffolk, George married Marjorie Constance Poacher, born January 1914, Plomesgate, Suffolk – daughter of George James Poacher and Mary Elizabeth Poacher (nee Scarcliffe), of Little Glemham, Suffolk.

 An extract from the 1st Bn Suffolks War Diary

 3rd – 4th June Loaded onto LSIs (Landing Ship Infantry, huge ships capable of carrying a Battalion).